Hap and Leonard: Leonard Pine

 Leonard Pine is a gay, black Vietnam vet with serious anger issues.
 He was raised by his uncle who shunned him after learning he was gay.
 However, when his uncle passes away, he leaves his house and all his assets to Leonard.
 Leonard has zero tolerance for racist or anti-gay slurs.
 Although Hap dislikes guns, Leonard has no problem carrying or using them.
 Quick to anger, at times he cannot understand Hap's aversion to violence or killing if necessary, even when provoked.
 His relationships are also short and tempestuous.
 Leonard is the much more aggressive of the two and repeatedly burned down a local crack house that used to be his new next door neighbor.
 After living with Hap and Brett for a while, he recently moved into his own place.
 Much to Hap's dismay, Leonard has a habit of wearing ugly hats.

+On the characters' ages

+Though Hap Collins and Leonard Pine are Vietnam veterans, the years in which their subsequent adventures take place are unclear and inconsistent with linear time.
+According to Lansdale:

 Television adaptation

 Film duo Nick Damici and Jim Mickle developed a Hap and Leonard crime and suspense TV series for SundanceTV.
-On November 10, 2014, Sundance green-lit the series for six one-hour episodes, which filmed in 2015 and premiered on March 2, 2016.
+On November 10, 2014, Sundance green-lit the series for six one-hour episodes, starring James Purefoy as Hap and Michael K. Williams as Leonard, which filmed in 2015 and premiered on March 2, 2016.
 SundanceTV renewed the series for a second six-episode season based on the second novel Mucho Mojo.
 A third season inspired by The Two-Bear Mambo was also produced.

 On May 14, 2018, SundanceTV announced they had cancelled the series after three seasons.